 How not changing your pillow could be affecting your health

-Besides affecting the quality of your sleep, your pillow can also impact your wellbeing if you don't change it often enough.
+Besides affecting the quality of your sleep (and we all want to know how to sleep better), your pillow can also impact your wellbeing if you don't change it often enough.
 But, how?

 Dust mites aren't the only things lurking on your pillow.
-In a 2005 study at the University of Manchester, scientists analysed ten pillows that had been slept on for anywhere from one and a half to 20 years.
+In a 2005 study at the University of Manchester in the UK, scientists analyzed ten pillows that had been slept on for anywhere from one and a half to 20 years.
 They found that each one hosted up to 16 different fungi!
 For most people, the fungus in pillows is harmless.
-But, for people with asthma, other chronic respiratory diseases, or immunocompromised systems, it may cause significant risks.
+But, for people with asthma, other chronic respiratory diseases, or immunocompromised systems, it may cause significant ill-effects.

 A good pillow should also keep your head and neck in alignment with your spine when you sleep.
 In fact, it's one of the reasons choosing the best pillow for neck pain is so important.
 It's important to make sure you're using the right density for your sleep position.
 Snoozing on the wrong pillow can cause serious back and neck strain.
-This is particularly vital for travelling too - you should always make sure you have the best travel pillow to hand to prevent injuries or strain.
+This is particularly vital for travelling too—you should always make sure you have the best travel pillow to hand to prevent injuries or strain when on the road.

 If you typically sleep on your side, you'll need a thicker, firmer pillow to provide enough support for your neck.
 Stomach sleepers need to make sure their pillows are reasonably flat, so their necks don’t get hyperextended backward.
+The best cooling pillows can be a great option for this.
 And, if you sleep on your back, you'll need a pillow that’s firm enough to prevent your head from sinking too much and soft enough to ensure that your neck isn't arched too far forward.

 Tell-tale signs that you need a new pillow